Annandale

 About Annandale

-Annandale feels like an old friend — steady, creative, and quietly proud.
+Annandale feels like an old friend – steady, creative and quietly proud.

-Its wide streets are lined with Federation homes and jacarandas that paint the sky lilac each spring.
+Wide streets are lined with Federation homes and jacarandas that paint the sky lilac each spring.
 Cafés hum with early risers, dogs wait patiently by the door, and locals nod to each other as if they’ve shared this rhythm for years.
-It’s a suburb that values both beauty and belonging — where the pace slows just enough to notice the light, the laughter, and the life between the trees.

 Architecture & Homes